 Many homeowners who have indoor wooden or tiled steps on their staircases consider installing stair treads thinking that they will make the steps less slippery and safer for everyone (including pets) no matter what their age is.
 But, are they right?

 Are stair treads safe? – Yes, stair treads should make your steps (indoors or outdoors) safer which would help to keep you and your loved ones from slipping and falling when you use the staircase.
 But choosing the right type of tread is important.
-The different types of treads available today are aluminum, rubber, carpet and tape.
+The different types of non slip treads available today are aluminum, rubber, carpet and tape.

 - The different kinds of indoor stair treads that are available today are carpet, vinyl or rubber and tape.